ChokoGroup/CHA-Multi-OS-Boot/README.md

 We provide preinstalled system images so you don't have to do all the process manually, but we release all the scripts and assets for those that want to modify or just want to know how it works.

-This preinstalled system images don't include any roms beside those in the offical CHA OS.
+The preinstalled system images don't include any roms beside those in the offical CHA OS.

 Version 1.4 of this scripts will no longer support loading Lakka/Batocera in 1080p resolution, because of memory restrictions.
 We are still using the orangepi-plus2e builds for Lakka instead of the capcom-home-arcade, because of slugish UI.